Cillian1225/frontendFullStack1/README.md

 3.14th July 2022 JavaScript skill-menu movement update / portfolio list update

----If there is something to add, leave a msg Please ---
+--- If there is something to add, please leave a msg ---